 The aims of the Large Munsterlander Club of North America ® (LMCNA®) were to introduce the Large Munsterlander to the North American hunter.
 LMCNA® fostered a breed-management program which maintained the dog's versatile hunting qualities as a hunter, pointer, retriever and tracker.
 For offspring to be called Large Munsterlanders dams and sires had to demonstrate adequate performance in hunting, health, temperament and conformation with prior breeding approval by LMCNA®.
 LMCNA® provided potential buyers of Large Munsterlanders with objective information about all litters born in North America, and invited owners to participate in the breed's management.

-Beginning in January 1 2012, the Large Munsterlander Club of North America® (LMCNA®) became a historic entity to foster collaboration between the two daughter organizations, each of which have their own exective.
+Beginning in 2012, the Large Munsterlander Club of North America® (LMCNA®) will be a historic entity and foster collaboration between the two daughter organizations.
 LMCNA® will keep all performance and registration records accumulated in its 34-year history from 1977-2011, for posterity.

 The final issue of LMCNA News edited by John Staley, was emailed to 2011 paid members on February 7, 2012.
 See this newsletter for more information and suggestions for the re-structuring of LMCNA®.